Ibrahim-Rashwan/Syntax-Analyzer/README.md

 # Syntax-Analyzer
-A java implementation of Syntax Analysis phase in Compiler Design
+An implementation of Lexical Analysis & Syntax Analysis phase in Compiler Design